Artifact-Engine/Template/README.md

 ![runConfiguration in intellij](docs/runConfig.png "Run Configuration in IntelliJ idea")

+Make sure to add the "copyResourcesToGameData" gradle task **before** the build task.

 If using the debug level, add the following to the VM options:
 ```
 -Dorg.slf4j.simpleLogger.defaultLogLevel=debug